Partners

 Our carbon reduction efforts are very much a work in progress:

-• We already have solar panels on the hall roof, and take the normal measures like low energy lightbulbs, lower heating temperature and boiler efficiency and maintenance, plus we are fortunate to have a number of trees on our land
+- We have solar panels on the hall roof, and have recently added battery storage.
+We take the normal measures like low energy lightbulbs, lower heating temperature and boiler efficiency and maintenance, plus we are fortunate to have a number of trees on our land

-• Our future actions are guided by the Diocesan toolkit “Six Steps to Net-Zero” which provides a detailed plan of action for churches to follow.
-We hope to learn from best practice
+- Our future actions are guided by the Diocesan toolkit “Six Steps to Net-Zero” which provides a detailed plan of action for churches to follow.
+We hope to learn from examples of best practice.
+We are applying for an EcoChurch award which will help us to monitor our progress

 Alongside our focus on climate change causes, we are mindful too of its effects and the need to include climate conscious input to our decisions about individual and community lifestyle and the stewardship of the buildings and land for which we are responsible.